LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State: Odds, spread, over/under and other Vegas lines - September 3

-The No. 5 LSU Tigers (0-0) meet the No. 8 Florida State Seminoles (0-0) at Camping World Stadium in Orlando, Florida on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
+Camping World Stadium in Orlando, Florida is the setting for the No. 5 LSU Tigers' (0-0) matchup against the No. 8 Florida State Seminoles (0-0) on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
 The Tigers are favored by 2.5 points in the matchup.
-The over/under is 56.5 in the outing.
+An over/under of 56.5 points has been set for the contest.

 LSU vs. Florida State Game Info